Sport in Edmonton: Edmonton Trappers

+Basketball

+The Edmonton Stingers began play in 2019 as a founding team of the Canadian Elite Basketball League.
+The team has won 2 CEBL Championships, back to back titles in 2020 and 2021.
+Edmonton has previously been home to the Edmonton Skyhawks of the National Basketball League (Canada), and the Edmonton Energy of the International Basketball League.

 Canadian football

 Commonwealth Stadium is home to the Edmonton Elks of the Canadian Football League.
-The Elks hold the North American pro sports record for most consecutive playoff appearances (34 consecutive seasons) and have won the Grey Cup (the CFL championship trophy) 14 times since 1921.
+The Elks hold the North American pro sports record for most consecutive playoff appearances (34 consecutive seasons) and have won the Grey Cup (the CFL championship trophy) 14 times since 1949.
 They are one of only four teams to win the Grey Cup after finishing third in their division in the regular season (the others being the B.C.
 Lions, the Saskatchewan Roughriders and the Montreal Alouettes).

-In addition to the Elks, Edmonton is host to two Canadian Junior Football League teams: the Edmonton Huskies and the Edmonton Wildcats.
+In addition to the Elks, Edmonton is host to two Canadian Junior Football League teams, the Edmonton Huskies and the Edmonton Wildcats, and a Western Women's Canadian Football League team, the Edmonton Arctic Pride.

 Ice hockey

 The Edmonton Oilers, originally one of the founding franchises of the World Hockey Association, joined the National Hockey League in 1979.
-They quickly became one of the best teams in the league, winning five Stanley Cup Championships in 1984, 1985, 1987, 1988 and 1990.
-Wayne Gretzky, considered by many to be the greatest hockey player ever, played with the Edmonton Oilers from 1979 to 1988.
-The Edmonton Oilers fell in the Stanley Cup Finals playing the Carolina Hurricanes in seven games in the Stanley Cup Final in 2006.
+They quickly became one of the best teams in the league, winning five Stanley Cup championships in 1984, 1985, 1987, 1988 and 1990.
+Wayne Gretzky, considered by many to be the greatest ice hockey player ever, played with the Edmonton Oilers from 1979 to 1988.
+The Edmonton Oilers fell in the Stanley Cup Finals playing the Carolina Hurricanes in seven games in the 2006 Stanley Cup Finals.
 Despite losing, they were the first eighth-seeded team to make it that far, and nearly came back to win from deficits of 2–0 and 3–1 in the series.
 Rogers Place has been the home of the Edmonton Oilers since 2016.

 Edmonton's involvement in hockey is not limited to the Edmonton Oilers.
 Several big-time NHL names come from Edmonton and the surrounding area, such as Mike Comrie, Jarome Iginla, Ray Whitney and Fernando Pisani.
 Edmonton was granted a WHL expansion team, the Edmonton Oil Kings, which began playing in the 2007–2008 season.

+Ringette

+Edmonton is the only Canadian city with two teams in the semi-professional National Ringette League.
+The Edmonton WAM!, established in 2004, have won four national titles, including the 2023 national championship.
+The Edmonton Black Gold Rush are a newer team, having been established in 2015.

 Soccer

-FC Edmonton is a soccer club that was established in 2010, having initially played in the North American Soccer League.
+FC Edmonton was a soccer club that was established in 2010, having initially played in the North American Soccer League.
 FC Edmonton went into hiatus after the NASL folded, before joining the newly formed Canadian Premier League in 2018.
-The team plays its home games at Clarke Stadium.
+The team played its home games at Clarke Stadium.
+The club folded in 2022.
+As of 2024, Edmonton has four teams in League1 Alberta: Edmonton BTB SC and Edmonton Scottish each field a men's side and a women's side.